SPLICE Institute 2024 Concert 2 Program

 Kyong Mee Choi : Du

 Du (you) is written for the composer's husband, celebrating their 20th wedding anniversary.
 The electronic part of the piece involves water sounds that are associated with the composer's name and the plainsong that she wrote for her husband.
 The piece attempts to reflect the balance between lighthearted nature and the depth of connection, which the couple appreciates throughout their life together.
-"Du" also has a special meaning to the composer in that Du is the word that her parents who were German literature scholars used to call each other.

 back to program